Fast

 50ml Porcelain Crucibles (5/Pk)

 Porcelain Crucibles are used with Muffle Furnaces for loss-on-ignition (LOI) testing of cement, fly ash and soil materials.
 They are temperature rated to 1,832F (1,000C).
 High form design, glazed inside and out, except outside bottom and rim.
-We also has a graphite crucible with detailed specs including dimensions in inches and mm, and various models by physical attributes to choose from.
+Porcelain crucibles with a perforated bottom are also available, providing enhanced filtering capability and improved drainage for specific chemical processes.
+We also have graphite crucibles with detailed specs including dimensions in inches and mm, and various models by physical attributes to choose from.

 Features: